Skip to main content

 Common Issue - 'Unsafe assignment of type any[] to variable of type number[]'

-Similar to situation described above, creating an array using the array constructor without a type parameter (new Array(...)) does not give the compiler enough context.
+Similar to the situation described above, creating an array using the array constructor without a type parameter (new Array(...)) does not give the compiler enough context.
 A new array?
 Of what type?
 Try explicitly telling the compiler what type of array you are trying to construct.

 // Create a boolean array of length 5, fill it with false